 As we mentioned earlier, every day we're contacted by investors looking to sell their tenanted property, many of them have already tried the more traditional methods above with little or no success.
 They're keen to maximise their rental returns, but often feel somewhat challenged by the traditional methods of exit, all of which suggest fairly significant losses in revenue.
 It is for this reason that our business decided to offer a more detailed and comprehensive service for investors looking to sell their tenanted property.
 After all, we deal with the buyers every day, with over 20,000 property overseas on our database, and hundreds others visiting our website every day.
 Our clients are actively looking to purchase tenanted properties, as it saves them money, especially when compared to the more traditional estate agency model.

-Our service for investors looking to sell their buy to let properties with tenants in situ focuses around a more cohesive approach, working openly and honestly with tenants and lettings agents alike.
+Our service for investors looking to sell a buy to let properties with tenants in situ focuses around a more cohesive approach, working openly and honestly with tenants and lettings agents alike.
 The focus of our marketing is around our database of active property investors who actually want to purchase properties with a good tenant in place.
 After all, it saves the new landlord time and money sourcing a new tenant, and ensures revenue generation from day one of ownership.

 If you're currently asking yourself "How can I sell my tenanted property?" why not give our team a call today on Tel: 0161 337 3891, or email us on firstname.lastname@example.org.
 We look forward to hearing from you!